abraini-Nascent/wingmercs/readme.md

 ## Bugs:
 - [ ] high score doesn't seem to be saved
+- [ ] if leader is killed before break formation, the chain of leaders is broken and results in undefined property access
 ## Backlog:
 - [ ] joystick controls
 - [ ] VR controls
 - [ ] configurable input
+  - [ ] message about gamepads being preferred
+- [ ] background polish
+  - [ ] generate the nebula
+  - [ ] place stars similar to points of interest
+  - [ ] generate points of interest
+  - [ ] use blue noise to space out points of interest and stars
 - [ ] rebuild ai:
   - [ ] test path following
   - [ ] pre defined maneuvers can describe "up" of maneuver heading
+  - [ ] add more wingmen formations (use Homeworld 1 for inspiration)
 - [ ] chaff
 - [ ] fof targeting friend if radio damaged
 - [ ] heat tracking new target if stronger signal in range